PaulaTeeuwen/Lithium-Separation-Cages/README.md

 ## Cages
 1) MM3 modelling in Scigress of the protonated cages
-2) GFN2-xTB optimization of the MM3-cages in step 1 using ORCA (CSD3 cluster)
+2) GFN2-xTB optimization of the MM3-cages in step 1 using *ORCA* (CSD3 cluster)

-   ORCA.inp:
+   ORCA.in:
    ```
    !
 XTB2 OPT NUMFREQ
    %PAL NPROCS 8 END